Condition number: Nonlinear

 Condition numbers can also be defined for nonlinear functions, and can be computed using calculus.
 The condition number varies with the point; in some cases one can use the maximum (or supremum) condition number over the domain of the function or domain of the question as an overall condition number, while in other cases the condition number at a particular point is of more interest.

 One variable

+The absolute condition number of a differentiable function $f$ in one variable is the absolute value of the derivative of the function: